Apple Pie a la Mode

 Instructions

-- Preheat oven to 425F.
-If using our homemade pie crust, lightly flour a surface and roll dough out ⅛” thick, and lay the dough into a 9-inch pie dish leaving about ¾” overhang (check out our Crisco Pie Crust recipe here), fold the overhang so the pie edge stands up, then crimp the edges.
+• Preheat oven to 425F.
+If using our homemade pie crust, lightly flour a surface and roll dough out ⅛" thick, and lay the dough into a 9-inch pie dish leaving about ¾" overhang (check out our Crisco Pie Crust recipe), fold the overhang so the pie edge stands up, then crimp the edges.
 Add parchment paper, pie weights and pre-bake for 15 minutes.
 If using store-bought, thaw pie crusts based on package instructions, and pre-bake the same way.

 Notes

-- Slicing apples evenly ensures a balanced and tender bake and a juicy sauce forms naturally as it cooks.
+• Even Slices: Slicing apples evenly ensures a balanced and tender bake.

-- Serving this warm enhances the contrast with cold ice cream on top.
+• Serving Temp: Serve warm to the contrast with cold ice cream on top.

-- Using a pie server helps lift out perfect serving pieces without breaking the crust.
+• Use a Pie Server: This helps lift out perfect serving pieces without breaking the crust.

 Nutrition